LABOUR COUNCIL DELEGATES MEETING

 One hundred and forty five years ago a small group of workmen came together to give life to an idea – the creation of a collective voice for working people in Toronto.
 On April 12th, 1871 the Toronto Trades and Labour Assembly was founded by representatives of the emerging economy – barrel-makers, shoemakers, printers, bakers, cigar-makers and metalworkers.
 They were soon joined by other occupations.
 It was a time of rising for workers across the world, from the nine-hour day movement to the Paris Commune.

 Within a year the fledging labour movement in Toronto would be tested.
 Printers at the Globe newspaper went on strike and were jailed for criminal sedition.
 Ten thousand people took to the streets demanding the printers’ freedom and labour rights.
 The call for justice echoed throughout the country and the federal government passed the first Trade Union act...

 Click to read a QUICK HISTORY of the LABOUR COUNCIL

-KEEP TORONTO HYDRO PUBLIC
+KEEP HYDRO PUBLIC

 Read Labour Council's statement on Public Hydro